tetracorp/dungeons-of-avalon/docs/_posts/2024-02-06-sprite-rip.md

 categories: data
 ---

-Here are spritesheets ripped from the game.
+Here are spritesheets ripped from the main game executable.

 ### Dungeons of Avalon I